Development of new and existing courses presents a key opportunity to think about the needs of your future students.

 - Engage with Phase 1 feedback, especially from Marketing, Undergraduate Admissions and Outreach and PGT Admissions and Recruitment; seek specialist support to help you interpret the feedback and take action.

-- Design Year 1 undergraduate/Semester 1 of PGT to support effective transition for students with a range of prior knowledge and experiences [link to new transition homepage]; can you ensure the perspectives of your admissions tutor/s and/or outreach officer are taken into account as you plan your engagement with your department on your UG courses?
+- Design Year 1 undergraduate/Semester 1 of PGT to support effective transition for students with a range of prior knowledge and experiences; can you ensure the perspectives of your admissions tutor/s and/or outreach officer are taken into account as you plan your engagement with your department on your UG courses?

 - Engage in a broad range of student engagement strategies and learn from them; how you might be able to make effective use of your student ambassadors in your ongoing course student engagement, especially where they work with underrepresented students as part of widening participation programmes?

-- Identify opportunities to embed intercultural understanding in your course.
+- Identify opportunities to embed intercultural understanding and acts of decolonisation in your course.

 Examples from Bath

 - Chemical Engineering vanguard are trialling ‘year coordinators’ for teaching to ensure a joined-up approach to transition, especially for incoming undergraduate students.
 They ran a new departmental staff workshop on effective transition in autumn 2019, led by the CLT.
 They are considering how to incorporate reflection on transition to their degree in work with undergraduate prospective students and offer holders.

 - Psychology’s outreach officer has worked with their course development team and supported Phase 1 through reviewing A-level curricula.